inventor96/glove80-fin-mouse/README.md

 ### Prerequisites
 The firmware has been developed with [PlatformIO in VS Code](https://platformio.org/platformio-ide).
 Just get that setup, and you should be good to go!
 Compatibility with Arduino IDE is not guaranteed, but you can try it if you want.
 If you do, please let me know if it works or not.

+### Dependencies
+The only dependency is the [ESP32-BLE-Mouse library](https://github.com/T-vK/ESP32-BLE-Mouse).
+This library is included in the project, so you don't need to install it separately.
+However, it does appear to be abandoned, and so it might be beneficial to review forks and PRs of that repo to see if there are any improvements that can be made.

 ### Steps
 1. Clone the repository to your local machine.
 1. Open the project in VS Code.